icpac-igad/eahw-data-pre-processing/soc_001_ea_population/README.md

 for [display on EA Hazards Watch]({link to dataset's metadata page on EA Hazards Watch}).

 The source provided the data as individual downloadable tiff files for each country.
-The files were downloaded for the East Africa Countries listed below, and then joined merger using the GDAL merge tool.
+The files were downloaded for the East Africa Countries listed below, and then merged using the GDAL merge tool.

 - Burundi
 - Djibouti